The translation of genetic information from the 4-letter alphabet of

 a particular codon or subset of codons in mRNA (Figure 1-9).

-For synthesis of protein, a succession of tRNA molecules charged with their
+For synthesis of protein, a succession of tRNA molecules charged with theirappropriate amino acids have to be brought together with an mRNA molecule

 and matched up by base-pairing through their anticodons with each of its